karenpayneoregon/working-with-datetime/readme.md

 ![img](assets/figure1.png)

-Various code samples for teaching using Visual Studio 2019, .NET Core, C#9.
+Various code samples for teaching using ~~Visual Studio 2019, .NET Core, C#9~~ Visual Studio 2022, .NET Core 7.

 There are basic, intermediate and advance level code samples.
 Suggest examining the code, run the application then go back and study the code for learning purposes.